raspberrypilearning/target-practice/en/step_2.md

 --- /code ---

-**Tip:** 💡 We have added comments to our code, like `# Set the stand fill colour to brown`, to tell you what it does.
+**Tip:** 💡 We have added comments to our code, like `# Set the fill color to grass`, to tell you what it does.
 You don't need to add these comments to your code, but they can be helpful to remind you what lines of code do.

 --- /task ---